code42/py42/docs/userguides/searches.md

     >>> exposure_filter = ExposureType.exists()
     >>> ip_filter = PrivateIPAddress.eq("127.0.0.1")

-There are two operators (in the form of class functions) when building `file_event_query.FileEventQuery` objects:
+There are two operators when building `file_event_query.FileEventQuery` objects:
 `any()`, and `all()`.
 `any()` gets results where at least one of the filters is true and `all()` gets results where all the filters are true.